alienspaces/nest-mud/README.md

 ./script/start
 ```

-Use your favourite Android project editor and emulator.
+Use your favourite Flutter project IDE and Android/iOS emulator.

 ## Special Note